matuszen/distributed-key-lab/docs/schnorr.md

 - `point_to_hex(point)`
 - `scalar_to_hex(value)`

-## Uwagi
+## Notes

-`compute_challenge` jest publiczne, bo podpis progowy używa dokładnie tej samej wartości `e` dla częściowych podpisów i finalnej weryfikacji.
+`compute_challenge` is public because threshold signing must use exactly the same challenge `e` as the final Schnorr verifier.